 The Township offers financial assistance to families and individuals in need.
 The following are brief descriptions of the various types of assistance.
 For further information please contact the Township at (630) 355-2786

-General Assistance is administered to individuals or families in need who meet the financial and non-financial requirements.
+General Assistance is administered to individuals or families in need who meet the financial and non-financial requirements and who have exhausted all other means of assistance.
 They must be currently seeking full time employment or be pending disability.
 Applications are taken at the Township Office by appointment.

 Emergency Assistance is administered to persons once in a twelve month period with a lifetime maximum of 5 times.
 Applicant must be a Township resident who has received a utilities disconnection notice (not for non-payment of deposit), and/or a five day notice on rent or behind on mortgage payments.
 Applications are taken at the Township Office by appointment.